rdemarqui/causal_inference/README.md

 # Causal Inference
-Good material about causal Inference
+Good material about Causal Inference

 ## Books
 * Introduction to Causal Inference: from a Machine Learning Perspective, by Brady Neal